pacak/bpaf/README.md

 ```

-## Fast compilation time
+## Fast compilation time, slower runtime performance

-Library aims provides a small number of components that can be composed
+Library aims provides a small number of components that can be composed in a multiple ways on
-in a multiple ways on user side.
-Runtime performance is not an end goal since it's usually fast
+user side.
+Runtime performance is not an end goal since it's usually fast enough to take a tiny
-enough to take a tiny fraction of whole program runtime while compiling
+fraction of whole program runtime while compiling so library uses dynamic dispatch to generate
+less code and might perform additional clones if this allows to unify the code better.
+But
+any noticable performance issues should be fixed.

 # Compared with clap